By Greg Evans, Digital Arts Editor

 In a now established tradition, Music Theatre Bristol entertained audiences with six excerpts from popular musicals at their annual Showcase.
 With some show-stopping performances and seemingly boundless energy, fun was a priority at the Winston Theatre.

 Opening the show with the musical 13, the audience felt in safe hands with actor Harry Clements, who bounded onto the stage, setting the night’s performances in good stead.
 Tongue firmly in cheek, the cheesiness of this production was made entertaining by a cast more than willing to parody their own scripts.
-The choreography was ambitious, perhaps overly so, but this did not take away from what were excellent acting performances from the chorus.
+The choreography was ambitious, and the chorus managed this alongside excellent acting performances.

 In what was undoubtedly the performance of the night, Divvij Yajnik took to the stage as Evan in Dear Evan Hansen.
 Approaching the character with an endearing tenderness that is very rarely acted well, the room rested on every single breathe as he sung the stunningly emotional ‘You Will Be Found.’
 Olivia Churchouse’s performance as Jared must be lauded for its ability to mediate between other cast members, dictating the energy of the stage in a way that showed great talent.
 A performance produced to utter perfection - spotlighting, stripped back choreography and minimalist costuming allowed the acting and vocals to shine, and shine they did.